nickjj/ansible-pumacorn/README.md

 ## Example unicorn config

 I don't use unicorn but I borrowed gitlab's unicorn config from [gitlabhq](https://github.com/gitlabhq/gitlabhq/blob/master/config/unicorn.rb.example).
+The only exception is your pid file must be written to `{{ rails_deploy_path}}/tmp/unicorn.pid`.
+If you go to about line 15 in the config file below you will see the `pid` command that you need to adjust.

 `config/unicorn.rb`: